schmiedc/OrgaMapper/pages/workflow.md

 ## Specify experimental settings

-1. *Pixel size:* The pixel size of the loaded dataset is displayed.
+1. *Pixel size:* the pixel size of the loaded dataset is displayed.
 Verify if this is correct since segmentation parameters and the units of the measurements are depending on this setting.
 Modify this value and click the **_override metadata_** button if necessary.

-2. *Measure distance from membrane:* The distance measurements (distnace of detections each pixel in the cytoplasm) can also be performed from the membrane by creating an euclidean distance map (EDM) from the cell mask edge.
+2. *Measure distance from membrane:* the distance measurements (distnace of detections each pixel in the cytoplasm) can also be performed from the membrane by creating an euclidean distance map (EDM) from the cell mask edge.

-3. *Identity of the channels:* Each channel is associated with a specific segmentation or measurement task.
+3. *Identity of the channels:* each channel is associated with a specific segmentation or measurement task.
 Select the correct channels for each identity.
 The Measurement channel is an optional setting.
 You can leave this on **_select_** or **_ignore_**.
 If you want to extract intensity measurements from another channel specify any of the other channels.
   - Nucleus channel
   - Cytoplasm channel
   - Organelle channel